54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Cry Little Sister” by Gerard McMann

 The theme song from vampire movie The Lost Boys, which starred Kiefer Sutherland and Jason Patric, “Cry Little Sister” features the kind of haunting sounds that tell you there’s impending danger.
-It will leave you on edge, which is exactly what you want on Halloween, right?
+It will leave you on edge, which is exactly what you want from one of the best Halloween songs, right?

 “The Monster” by Eminem featuring Rihanna

 Monsters, whether they’re slashers or invisible ones that cause us anxiety, are super scary.
 Eminem and Rihanna know all about it.
 This track was featured on the rapper’s 2013 album The Marshall Mathers LP 2, and “The Monster” won a Grammy for Best Melodic Rap Performance.
-If it’s good enough for the Grammys, it’s good enough for your Halloween music playlist.
-Got a little monster at home?
-These baby Halloween costume ideas are too cute!
+Hey, if it’s good enough for the Grammys, it’s good enough for your Halloween music playlist.

 “Black Widow” by Iggy Azalea featuring Rita Ora